mcinglis/test.c/README.md

 ## Building

-Test.c compiles with GCC 4.8 and Clang 3.3.
+Test.c compiles with GCC 4.8 and Clang 3.2 (and later).
 It should compile with any C11 compiler that can [generate dependency files](/Makefile#L70).

 ``` sh
 # Initialize and update the submodules (you need to do this once after